Escaping Violent Encounters for EMS and Fire (Formally DT4EMS-1)

 - Verbal skills to diffuse potentially violent encounters.

-- The 6 D’s (Drugged, Domestic, Diabetic, Deranged, Drunk, Deranged) What to look for in each.
+- The 6 D’s (Drugged, Domestic, Diabetic, Deranged, Drunk, Desperate) What to look for in each

 - Mental Preparation (Survival Mindset, Understanding stress and it’s effects)